Leo-Simpson/c-lasso/docs/source/auto_examples/plot_advanced_example.rst

 Generate the data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This code snippet generates a problem instance with sparse ß in dimension d=100 (sparsity d_nonzero=5).
 The design matrix X comprises n=100 samples generated from an i.i.d standard normal distribution.
 The dimension of the constraint matrix C is d x k matrix.
 The noise level is σ=0.5.
 The input `zerosum=True` implies that C is the all-ones vector and Cß=0.
 The n-dimensional outcome vector y and the regression vector ß is then generated to satisfy the given constraints.
+One can then see the parameters that should be selected.

 .. code-block:: default